Last updated: May 12, 2023

 In high school and college, Connor found his home within the church and started growing in his faith.
 In college he traveled with his mentor and a group of forty others to Israel.
 There, he accepted his call to be a teaching pastor and hopes to lead trips to Israel to help the Bible come to life for others.

-Connor expects to graduate with an M.Div. degree in 2021.
+Connor graduated with an M.Div. degree in 2021.

 Prepare for the Call